 Students will write a This I Believe essay at the conclusion of the course.
 The essay’s

-focus will be on The American Dream and the students personal conclusions.
+focus will be on The American Dream and the students' personal conclusions.

 Major Collaborative Project

 The students will wrestle with the big question of what The American Dream is through a series of interviews they conduct with class outsiders.
 This project, called the StoryCorps Project and loosely based on the NPR program of the same title, will ask the students to engage the world around them and encourage them to apply the lessons learned through analysis of literature to help understand how the theme fits in the larger world.
 Students will be responsible for writing interview transcripts in a question and answer format.
 They will be asked to record, through audio or visual means, these interviews and then compose their interviews from that.
 The recordings can also be used in the second part of the project.
-Students will be arranged into groups which will seek to join the collected interviews and use the material to compare and contrast what they have collected to the literature we have studied.
+Students will be arranged into groups that will seek to join the collected interviews and use the material to compare and contrast what they have collected to the literature we have studied.

-The course will provide high ability learners with opportunities to develop advanced critical thinking and 21st century skills by:
+The course will provide high-ability learners with opportunities to develop advanced critical thinking and 21st-century skills by:

 - using interactive, web-based technology to seek, exchange, and respond to ideas

-- collaborating with other high ability learners from throughout the Archdiocese
+- collaborating with other high-ability learners from throughout the Archdiocese

-- asking and responding to high order questions
+- asking and responding to high-order questions

 - discussing the ideas of self, peers, and professionals